bio

 John Beasley - Pianist • Composer • Arranger • Producer • Music Director

-Pianist, composer, and arranger John Beasley has built a career with accomplishments that bridge musical and visual media.
-An uncommonly versatile musician, he performed with jazz icons Miles Davis and Freddie Hubbard in his 20s and has since collaborated with Dianne Reeves, Christian McBride, Chaka Khan, Kenny Garrett, and Stanley Clarke, among others.
+Pianist, composer, and arranger John Beasley has built a genre-spanning career bridging jazz, classical, pop, and film/TV music.
+A musical shapeshifter with deep jazz roots, he rose to prominence in his 20s performing with Miles Davis and Freddie Hubbard, and has since collaborated with artists including Dianne Reeves, Christian McBride, Chaka Khan, Chucho Valdés, and Steely Dan.

-As Music Director for the Herbie Hancock Institute of Jazz since 2011, he leads International Jazz Day global gala concerts staged in cities from Istanbul and Havana to Osaka and Tangier.
-His musical direction for the Jazz at the White House broadcast earned an Emmy nomination.
+As Music Director for the Herbie Hancock Institute of Jazz, Beasley leads the globally broadcast International Jazz Day gala concerts, staged in cities including Istanbul, Havana, Osaka, and Tangier, with Chicago hosting in 2026.
+His musical direction for Jazz at the White House earned an Emmy nomination.

 Beasley has become an in-demand arranger-conductor for European jazz orchestras, conducting commissions for Frankfurt’s HR Big Band, Stuttgart’s SWR Big Band, Sweden’s Blue House Big Band, the Latvian Radio Big Band, and others across Europe and the U.S. His projects Somi: Holy Room, Bird Lives, and Returning to Forever earned five GRAMMY® nominations and an award.
 His Fado-jazz collaborations with Portuguese vocalist Maria Mendes and the Netherlands’ Metropole Orkest received four GRAMMY® nominations, two Latin GRAMMY® nominations, and a Dutch Edison Award for Best Jazz Vocal Album.